Gabon: Cuisine

+Gabonese cuisine is influenced by indigenous Central African and French cuisine.
+Traditional staples include cassava, rice, beans, taro, yam, plantain, fish, shellfish, and poultry.
+Seafood is particularly prevalent in coastal cities, including Libreville.
+Grilled tilapia, barracuda, and captain fish are common courses, usually served with fried plantains and spicy pepper sauces.
+Brochettes or skewers of grilled beef, chicken, or goat meat and vegetables paired with hot chili sauce are popular street foods.
+Poulet Nyembwe, spiced chicken cooked and flavoured in palm nut sauce, is considered the national dish.
+The palm nut sauce used in the dish is known as nyembwe, which means palm oil in the Myènè language.

+Tropical fruits like mangoes, pineapples, bananas, guavas, papayas, and coconuts are widely consumed.
+The atanga (African plum) is often boiled and spread on bread as a street snack.
+Another fruit native to Gabon is the mvout, a dark red round fruit with a sour centre.
+Odika sauce, sometimes referred to as chocolat because of its colour, is made from cooked ground wild mango seeds and often combined with meat or fish to create aromatic stews.
+Foufou is a common cassava-based meal, typically served with berbere (a chili spice mixture) as a side dish to stews.
+Other vegetables consumed in Gabon include okra, spinach, eggplants, tomatoes, nkumu, and zucchini.

+Beignets and croquettes represent French influence on the local cuisine.
+Omelettes and baguettes are also common foods of French origin.
+Coupé-coupé (lit. 'cut-cut' in French) is a popular street food consisting of smoked meat served on a baguette.

 Sports

 The Gabon national football team has represented the nation since 1962.
 The Under-23 football team won the 2011 CAF U-23 Championship and qualified for the 2012 London Olympics.
 Gabon were joint hosts, along with Equatorial Guinea, of the 2012 Africa Cup of Nations, and the sole hosts of the competition's 2017 tournament.
 The Gabon national basketball team, nicknamed Les Panthères, finished 8th at the AfroBasket 2015.
 Gabon has competed at most Summer Olympics since 1972.
 Anthony Obame won a silver medal in taekwondo at the 2012 Olympics held in London.
 Gabon has recreational fishing and is considered the "best place in the world" to catch Atlantic tarpon.
 Since 2006, Gabon has hosted La Tropicale Amissa Bongo, a professional week-long bicycle race which includes both European and African teams.